Surprisingly Simple Home Improvements That Add the Most Value

 4. Clean And De-clutter Everything.

-Some of the best things in life are free — including one of the most important home upgrades: cleaning your house!
-In fact, Cota calls this the most important thing you can do.
+Some of the best things in life are free — including one of the most important home upgrades: cleaning your house.
+In fact, Nelson calls this the most important thing you can do.
 And there's not really a cost involved — just labor.
+"Dust everything, including the tops of cabinets, ceiling fans, and return air registers.
+Also remember to change your furnace filters.
+Clean storm doors, windows and all screens, including patio screens."

 Staging your home involves more than the traditional vacuuming, dusting and scrubbing.
-You should also make a point to “de-clutter” — which means opening up walkways and taking down family photos (which can lead a buyer to feel like they’re invading your space).
+You should also make a point to “de-clutter” — which means opening up walkways and taking down family photos so buyers can picture themselves in the home.
+"Less is more", Nelson says.

-"Clear off the countertops, remove excess items, clear out closets so they look bigger — things like that," Cota says.
+"Clear off the countertops, remove excess items, clear out closets so they look bigger," Nelson says.

 For more cleaning tips to help you sell your home, refer to this guide from the American Cleaning Institute.